Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Introduction

 Many devised automatic segmentation techniques have been applied in the last two decades.
 They can be categorized into statistical-based and learning-based approaches, where the former can be represented by scans intensities' statistical distribution, including atlases, statistical shape models (SSM), active shape models (ASM), level-set methods (LSM), and graph-cut (GC) methods \cite{Yang2017}.
 Usually, these methods are challenged by boundary leakage, under- or over-segmentation \cite{Zheng2017}.
-The latter, on the other hand, depends on either hand-crafted features as in conventional machine learning (ML) algorithms or empirically-found features as in the case of convolutional neural network (CNN).
+The latter, on the other hand, depends on either hand-crafted features as in conventional machine learning (ML) algorithms or empirically-found features as in the case of convolutional neural network (CNN), which is a special structure of the artificial neural network (ANN).
 The medical image segmentation field made the most significant leap riding on the wave of deep CNNs \cite{Wang2018}, where they reached a state of capability that enabled them to generate expert-like segmentations in extremely minimal time.
+Hence, ML techniques are essential and effective tools in analyzing highly complex data from the medical fields \cite{garg2021role}.